bahrmichael/bahrmichael.github.io/_posts/2021-04-09-replacing-local-with-managed-dynamodb.md

 the pull requests modifies the table in a non-backwards compatible way.

 To solve this problem, we create tables with a commit hash suffix before the tests run, and tear them down afterwards.
-This approach adds a bit of runtime to the pull request build, but I think that it's okay for pull request builds to take a minute or two longer.
+This approach adds a bit of runtime to the pull request build, but I think it's okay for pull request builds to take a minute or two longer.

 Because we used an environment variable for the table name, we can quickly switch what table the tests use.
 Please note that